 - If you’re administering an objective test, check your LMS to see if it allows you to include rejoinders that help students understand why an answer is correct or incorrect.

 - If students submit a paper, you could use the “Track Changes” functionality in your word-processing program to add comments and notes.
+You could also use an interactive rubric.

 - If you assess learning via discussion board questions, be sure to respond to (some, if not all of) their comments and look for “teachable moments” as you read.